sg2nr/hospital-simulator/README.md

 #### Maven

 Build automation and dependency management are handled with Maven.
-The `maven-shade-plugin` is used to produce an executable fat JAR, ensuring portability without external dependencies.

 #### Testing